lwjglgamedev/lwjglbook-bookcontents-leg/chapter17/chapter17.md

 ![Fragment Normals](fragment_normals.png)

-The way we are going to achieve this is by loading another texture which stores the normals for the surface.
+The way we are going to achieve this is by loading another texture that stores the normals for the surface.
 Each pixel of the normal texture will contain the values of the $$x$$, y and $$z$$ coordinates of the normal stored as an RGB value.

 Let’s use the following texture to draw a quad.